PokeDevs/pokedevs-website/docs/resources/egg-groups.md

-title: Resources - Pokédex API - Pokémon Developers
+title: Resources - Pokédex API - Poké Devs
 description: Checkout all the resources of the Pokédex API and start building your application or website.

 # Pokémon Egg Groups Resource